Search This Blog

 It's like a traveling circus with fighting on roller skates... or something like that, I thought.

-Sports entertainment is a term modern WWE fans are very familiar with that means theatrical elements and scripted results overshadow the actual athletic performance.
-Scripted matches became the norm and eventually popularity in roller derby began to decline.
-Professional roller derby was considered near death after the moderate success of the late 80's tv show "RollerGames" and the flop of 1996's "Roller Derby USA".
+Sports entertainment is a term modern WWE fans are very familiar with, meaning theatrical elements and scripted results overshadow the actual athletic performance.
+Scripted matches became the norm, and eventually, roller derby's popularity began to decline.
+Professional roller derby was considered near death after the moderate success of the late 1980s TV show "RollerGames" and the flop of 1996's "Roller Derby USA."

-Today, roller derby still exists at a mostly amateur level and it has abandoned the scripted theatrics in favor of being a pure sport.
-Roller Derby does retain some of it's entertainment aspects today as colorful uniforms, catchy team names, and outlandish player nicknames still exist.
+Today, roller derby still exists at a mostly amateur level, and it has abandoned scripted theatrics in favor of being a pure sport.
+However, Roller Derby retains some of its entertainment aspects today, as colorful uniforms, catchy team names, and outlandish player nicknames still exist.

 The Las Vegas "Hot Dice"

-Meanwhile in August of 1999 the third largest pro wrestling promotion in the US, Extreme Championship Wrestling (ECW), was beginning it's own Friday Night program on TNN simply titled "ECW on TNN."
-TNN would use this opportunity to create the "FRIDAY NIGHT THRILL ZONE" programming block pairing it's new ECW show and RollerJam for an action-based Friday night.
+Meanwhile, in August 1999, the third largest pro wrestling promotion in the US, Extreme Championship Wrestling (ECW), was beginning its own Friday Night program on TNN, simply titled "ECW on TNN."
+TNN would use this opportunity to create the "FRIDAY NIGHT THRILL ZONE" programming block, pairing its new ECW show with RollerJam for an action-based Friday night.

-RollerJam featured 6 teams competing in the fictional World Skating League (WSL).
-The New York Enforcers, California Quakes, Florida Sundogs, Nevada Hot Dice, Texas Rustlers, and Illinois Riot each consisted of 7 men and 7 women, a manager and some assistant coaches.
+RollerJam featured six teams competing in the fictional World Skating League (WSL).
+The New York Enforcers, California Quakes, Florida Sundogs, Nevada Hot Dice, Texas Rustlers, and Illinois Riot each consisted of seven men and seven women, a manager, and some assistant coaches.

 Watch on YouTube The Sundogs take on The Quakes!